Day of Action: Frequently Asked Questions

 The most common experience of our participants is exhilaration.
 It's rewarding and fun to share your passion with the people who can make a positive difference in the future of space exploration.

-But don't take our word for it, you can read advocate testimonials.
+But don't take our word for it; you can read advocate testimonials.

 Do I need to be a space expert or an experienced space advocate?

 No!
 You have a right to express your views to your political representatives regardless of your background or occupation.
-If you love space, you can tell your lawmaker that you'd like them to prioritize investments in space.
+If you love space, you can tell your lawmakers that you'd like them to prioritize investments in space.
 Simple as that.

 That said, we offer pathways to deepen your knowledge before the Day of Action with background materials and our free online course, Space Advocacy 101.
 We also provide training and opportunities to practice before your meetings so that you can effectively advocate for space.